ld32/SmartSlurm/README.md

     Step 2 is denoted by #@2,0,useSomeMemTimeAccordingInputSize.sh,,input,sbatch -p short -c 1 --mem 2G -t 2:0:0 (line 12 above), which means this is step2 that depends on no other step, run software useSomeMemTimeAccordingInputSize.sh, does not use any reference file, and file $input is the input file, needs be copy to /tmp directory if user wants to use /tmp.
 The sbatch command tells the pipeline runner the sbatch parameters to run this step.

-    Step 3 is denoted by #@3,1.2,useSomeMemTimeAccordingInputSize.sh,,input (line 19), which means that this is step3 that depends on step1 and step2, and the step runs software useSomeMemTimeAccordingInputSize.sh with on reference file, and use $input as input file.
+    Step 3 is denoted by #@3,1.2,useSomeMemTimeAccordingInputSize.sh,,input (line 19), which means that this is step3 that depends on step1 and step2, and the step runs software useSomeMemTimeAccordingInputSize.sh with no reference file, and use $input as input file.
 Notice, there is no sbatch here,  so the pipeline runner will use default sbatch command from command line (see below).

 Notice the format of step annotation is #@stepID,dependIDs,sofwareName,reference,input,sbatchOptions.
 Reference is optional, which allows the pipeline runner to copy data (file or folder) to local /tmp folder on the computing node to speed up the software.
 Input is optional, which is used to estimate memory/run-time for the job. sbatchOptions is also optional, and when it is missing, the pipeline runner will use the default sbatch command given from command line (see below).